Hadrons from Coalescence plus Fragmentation in AA collisions from RHIC to LHC energy: Introduction

 \section{Introduction}

 Heavy-Ion collisions at ultra-relativistic energies generates the creation of a new state of matter with a temperature $T$ significantly above the cross-over temperature $T_c\simeq 160 \rm MeV$ expected for the transition of hadronic matter to the Quark-Gluon Plasma (QGP) \cite{Aoki:2006we}.
 In the last decade a consensus seems to have emerged that quarks and gluons are indeed deconfined for a short amount of time in the fireball created, and that this quark gluon plasma behaves like a very good liquid with small viscosity over entropy density ratio $\eta/s$ \cite{Shuryak:2008eq,Jacak:2012dx,Heinz:2013th}.
 One of the most surprising observations at RHIC \cite{Adare:2013esx} have been the strong enhancement of the baryon over meson ratio in a wide range of $3 \rm \, GeV \lesssim p_T \lesssim 6 \,\rm GeV$ and a significantly larger (about $40-50\%$ ) elliptic flow $v_2$ of baryons with respect to that of mesons \cite{Adams:2004bi,Adams:2005zg,Adler:2003kt}, at variance with expectation from both hydrodynamics and jet-quenching fragmentation.
 However soon after these first data it was realized that an hadronization process through quark coalescence can naturally explain both features of hadron spectra appearing in the same $p_T$ region \cite{Fries:2003vb,Greco:2003xt,Greco:2003mm,Fries:2003kq,Hwa:2002tu,Hwa:2004ng,Molnar:2003ff,Fries:2008hs}.
+An early extrapolation at LHC energy for the $p/\pi$ ratio has been performed already a decade ago \cite{Fries:2003fr}.

-The idea of quark coalescence as hadronization from a QGP where the quark (anti-quark) needed to hadronize are already present and there is no need to create them from vacuum, was initially suggested in Ref.s \cite{Biro:1994mp,Biro:1998dm} with the approach known as ALCOR model.
+The idea of quark coalescence as hadronization from a QGP where the quark (anti-quark) needed to hadronize are already present and there is no need to create them from vacuum, was initially suggested in Refs. \cite{Biro:1994mp,Biro:1998dm} with the approach known as ALCOR model.
 However, there the main focus was on particle yields and ratios and not the different kinematics between baryons and mesons that explains their pattern for $p_T$ spectra and elliptic flow.